BhavdeepChandra/Portfolio_HTML_CSS_JS/README.md

-This is Bhavdeep's Chandra Portfolio website sourcecode.
+This is the source code for Bhavdeep Chandra's portfolio website.

-Bhavdeep is a software engineer who has started working since march 2019.
+Bhavdeep is a Software Engineer who has been working professionally since march 2019.
+This website showcases his personal projects, serves as his portfolio, and functions as an online resume.

-This website is made using HTML CSS and JavaScript.
-Any major changes will be documented in this README.md
+The website is built using HTML, CSS, and JavaScript.
+Any significant changes will be documented in this README.md.